Prerna Lal: Removal proceedings

-Lal was placed in deportation proceedings in 2011 after the USCIS deemed that Lal had aged-out of a green-card application filed on their behalf by her US citizen grandmother and lawful permanent resident mother.
+Lal was placed in deportation proceedings in 2011 after the USCIS deemed that Lal had aged-out of a green-card application filed on their behalf by their US citizen grandmother and lawful permanent resident mother.
 Many also viewed this as an attempt to silence Lal's advocacy for immigrant rights, and organised a campaign on Lal's behalf.
 Despite the setback, Lal fought the removal proceedings, contending that the Child Status Protection Act allowed Lal to keep their place in line and adjust status to that of a green-card holder, and the Ninth Circuit Court of Appeals issued a decision in their favour.
 After a groundswell of public pressure and outcry from the same network of supporters that Lal had helped to create, the Department of Homeland Security offered to drop proceedings.
 Lal later married their US citizen partner, Lindsay Schubiner, at the National DREAM graduation.
 Lal and Schubiner publicized their wedding as a celebration of the recent US Supreme Court decision to strike down the Defense of Marriage Act, thus allowing the executive branch of the federal government to recognize the marriages of same-sex couples for immigration purposes.
 Lal became a lawful permanent resident in 2014, and a U.S. citizen in 2018.